-- Revocation of honors awards or a degree:
+Disciplinary probation;

-- Revocation or noners, awards, or a degree;
+- Revocation of honors, awards, or a degree;

-Community service and/or training;
+- Community service and/or training:

-Restricting the respondent's access to University's facilities or activities;
+- Restricting the respondent's access to University's facilities or activities;

 Changing the respondent's work or housing

 - assignment;

+- Dismissal from or restricting or reassignment

+Demotion or forfeiture of promotion or salary of University employment:

+- · Removing the respondent from student housing:

+- Suspension (limited time or indefinite);

 - Expulsion or termination;

+Forfeiture of a benefit, honor, leadership.

-Forfeiture of a benefit, honor, leadership position, or other privilege enjoyed by virtue of the person's membership as adjunct faculty, staff, or administration:
+- Porfeiture of a benefit, honor, leadership position, or other privilege enjoyed by virtue of the person's membership as adjunct faculty, the person's membership as adjunct faculty, the person's membership as adjunct faculty, the person's membership as adjunct faculty. staff, or administration;